tplr-ai/tits/bits/BIT-0000-template.md

 ## Motivation

 The motivation section should clearly explain why the existing protocol specification is inadequate to address the problem that the TITs solves.
-This is critical for TITss that want to change the Templar protocol.
+This is critical for TITs that want to change the Templar protocol.
 It should clearly explain why the solution outlined in the TITs is beneficial to the Templar ecosystem.